sfu-fas/coursys/instructions/REPORTING_DATABASE.md

 - Usually, fields with the same name hold the same value.
 For example `acad_org` is the department that owns the thing pretty much everywhere and values correspond to departments described in `ps_acad_org_tbl`.
 - Many tables have `effdt` and `effseq` fields to indicate when things were active and their order.
  So to select a student's academic program history, `SELECT * FROM ps_acad_prog WHERE emplid='...'
 ORDER BY effdt, effseq`.
 Selecting the One True Current Status out of a table like this is tricky.

+## Access in Production

+## Auth in Production

+The production server must have authentication done by someone with Reporting Database access.

+We have a sysadmin web UI to enter a username and password (/sysadmin/csrpt).
+That calls `coredata.csrpt.initial_csrpt_auth` which creates a kerberos keytab and `coredata.csrpt.refresh_csrpt_auth` to generate a ticket.
+A periodic task calls `refresh_csrpt_auth` to refresh the ticket every few hours.
+Those files are shared among the docker containers as the `csrpt_auth` volume.

+The shell scripts `kinit.sh` and `kinit-refresh.sh` do these same steps.
+They shouldn't be necessary, but have been retained.
+They can be run in the admin container if necessary.

+## More Auth Details

+We are using Kerberos to authenticate to the MSSQL Server.
+Our kerberos workflow is based on [kerberos authentication](https://sfu.teamdynamix.com/TDClient/255/ITServices/KB/ArticleDet?ID=3932) from ITS.
+Authenticating to CSRPT as we do in production is a two-step process.

+Step 0: `/etc/krb5.conf` is put in place by our Docker recipe, indicating how Kerberos authentication is to be done.

+To start a keytab must be created representing a real user's authentication details: their username and password, and the type of authentication we need.
+This is done by the web UI that calls `initial_csrpt_auth` or manually with `kinit.sh`.
+That is stored (inside the container) as `/csrpt_auth/adsfu.keytab`.
+Both methods also execute step 2...

+Next, `refresh_csrpt_auth` or `kinit-refresh.sh` uses that keytab file to request a ticket from the authentication server.
+This creates a `/tmp/krb4cc_${UID}` file, which we symlink to `/csrpt_auth/krb4cc`.
+The ticket has a modest lifespan, so this must be periodicly refreshed, but it can be done hands-free.

+The `/csrpt_auth` directory is mounted on all containers that need CSRPT auth.
+When we use pyodbc to actually connect to CSRPT, it reads `/tmp/krb4cc_${UID}`.